Charles Coody

+Early life and amateur career

 Coody was born in Stamford, Texas and raised in Abilene, Texas.
-He attended Abilene Christian University before transferring to and graduating in 1960 with a bachelor's degree in Business from Texas Christian University; he made his pro debut in 1963.
+He attended Abilene Christian University before transferring to and graduating in 1960 with a bachelor's degree in Business from Texas Christian University, where he was a member of Phi Delta Theta fraternity.

+Professional career

-Coody won two regular PGA Tour events early in his career and was known as one of the best iron players of his era.
-However he was considered somewhat of an underachiever until his Masters victory.
+In 1963, Coody made his pro debut.
+He won two regular PGA Tour events early in his career and was known as one of the best iron players of his era.
+However, he was considered somewhat of an underachiever until his Masters victory.
 In the words of his contemporary Frank Beard, "Charlie's one of our better shotmakers but he tries hard not to win."
 Coody held the lead at the 1969 Masters Tournament with three holes left but finished bogey-bogey-bogey to tie for 5th place.

-At the 1971 Masters Tournament, Coody opened with a 3 shot lead.
+At the 1971 Masters Tournament, Coody opened with a three-shot lead.
 He remained in the lead entering the final round but was expected to lose to co-leader Jack Nicklaus who had won the 1971 PGA Championship two months earlier.
 The event turned into a 3-way battle between Coody, Nicklaus, and a young Johnny Miller who was playing his first Masters as a professional.
 Miller took control with birdies on #11, #12, and #14 to build a two shot lead.
-However, things began to unravel when he hit his approach into the bunker on the 15th and failed to make birdie.
-He again hit his approach into the bunker on the 16th and made bogey.
-Coody, playing behind, made a customary birdie on the 15th and a clutch 15-foot putt on the 16th for another birdie.
+However, things began to unravel for Miller when he hit his approach into the bunker on the 15th and failed to make birdie.
+Miller's tee shot on the par-3 16th also found sand; the right bunker.
+This led to a bogey when Miller's par putt spun out.
+Coody, playing in the group behind Miller, went for the 15th green in two and ended up behind the same bunker Miller had just been in.
+Coody then chipped to 8 feet beyond the hole and made it coming back for birdie to reach 8-under.
+He next made another clutch birdie at the par-3 16th by striking his 6-iron to 13 feet and holing the putt to reach 9-under and take the lead alone.
 He made pars on the last two and won by two strokes.
 Nicklaus uncharacteristically played mediocre on Sunday.
 He had four three-putts for the round and shot 37 on the back nine without a birdie.
-He would tie Miller for runner-up.
+He tied Miller for runner-up.